Tumor Marker Testing Los Angeles

 What are tumor markers?

 Tumor markers are proteins and other substances that are produced by cancer cells in the body as well as normal cells.
 Because of this reason sometimes a false positive may occur when screening for cancer with a tumor marker, however tumor markers are produced at much higher levels by cancer cells and with other diagnostic testing can be used to diagnose cancer in its early stages.
 Tumor markers can be found throughout the body, it may be detected in blood, urine or tissue.
 The body can produce numerous markers at a time.
 There are at least 20 different tumor markers that are currently in clinical use.
+Our Beverly Hills office performs tumor marker testing and cancer markers including cea test, psa test, ca 125 blood test, AFP, CA 19-9, breast cancer markers and more.
+A blood test for cancer with addition of other tests can detect early cancer and can be scheduled in our office.

 How are Tumor Markers used?